 - 750-word original essay: Discuss the ways that you personally prevent texting while driving as the laws in place are not 100% effective.
 What steps do you take that you feel others should be taking as well?
 How do you plan on spreading these ideas?

-All scholarship application materials must be submitted via email to firstname.lastname@example.org by September 30, 2019.
-Please submit materials with the subject line “[Applicant’s name] – The Texting and Driving Prevention Scholarship”.
+All scholarship application materials must be submitted via email to firstname.lastname@example.org by September 30, 2020.
+Materials need to be submitted with the subject line “[Applicant’s name] – 2020 Texting and Driving Prevention Scholarship”.

 The final scholarship award will be chosen based on the criteria set forth above.
 The scholarship winner will be determined at the discretion of Emerson Straw.